cncf/tag-runtime/wgs/cnai/onboarding/index.md

 ## Step 7: Join the mailing list

-Most of the discussion is happening on a slack, but the mailing list is an additional veneue where asynchronus discussions can happen as well.
+Most of the discussion is happening on a slack, but the mailing list is an additional venue where asynchronous discussions can happen as well.
 You can subscribe [here](https://lists.cncf.io/g/wg-artificial-intelligence).